Urge Congress to Invest in the Economic Futures of America’s Workers and Learners

 With your help, we can stop proposed federal cuts to education and workforce development programs

-One of JFF’s top advocacy priorities this year is ensuring that Congress preserves a strong federal role in funding and modernizing education and workforce development systems.
-Earlier this spring, JFF sent letters to the U.S. House and Senate appropriations committees and to the Trump administration to outline our priorities for federal funding for fiscal year 2026, which starts October 1.
+One of JFF’s top advocacy priorities this year is for Congress to preserve a strong federal role in funding education and workforce development.
+Earlier this spring, JFF sent letters to the U.S. House and Senate appropriations committees and to the Trump administration to outline our priorities for fiscal year 2026, which starts October 1.
+(To read our letter, go to: https://www.jff.org/jff-shares-budget-recommendations-with-white-house/.)

 We emphasized the need for sufficient funding levels for: